-There are specialized and sometimes expensive tools helping you to find so called “unnatural links” leading to your site.
-The fear Google spreads makes website owners spend money on them.
-At the same time site explorer software like the one we offer at
+The fear Google spreads makes website owners spend money on specialized (often quite expensive) tools.
+At the same time, site explorer tools, like the one we offer at Ahrefs, are perfectly enough to spot most unnatural and spam links.

 Getting your hands dirty